Fallout from Trump's trade wars felt by economies around the world

 The United States hasn't been immune from the impact of the trade wars.
 American farmers have been particularly hurt by Chinese tariffs on U.S. agricultural products, prompting the Trump administration to give billions in aid to the farm belt.

-Washington's imposition of steel and aluminum tariffs and uncertainty about passage of a new North American free trade deal - the United States-Mexico-Canada Agreement - have also stalled local economic development.
+Washington's imposition of steel and aluminium tariffs and uncertainty about passage of a new North American free trade deal - the United States-Mexico-Canada Agreement - have also stalled local economic development.

+Christopher Cabaldon, the mayor of West Sacramento, California, said bids for a $100 million infrastructure project in the city came in 80% higher than expected in part because of construction firms’ need to factor in higher costs and the risk of additional tariffs in the future.

+"Even in small cities like my own, we see the impacts of trade.
+We have come to realise the deep integration of our local economies in the global system," Cabaldon told Reuters ahead of the IMF and World Bank meetings.

 EMERGING MARKETS DISENGAGE